The Ultimate Guide to Credit Cards

 Better Cards to Use at Target

-Getting a percentage off of your purchase is a big draw toward the Target REDcard, especially for consumers that spend a lot of their budget there.
+Getting a percentage off of your purchase is the big draw toward the Target RedCard, especially for consumers that spend a lot of their budget there.
 But if your shopping trips often take you to other stores, you won’t be able to use your card all day long.
 You can get just as much savings with a traditional cash back credit card and the use of the latest Target coupons to cover most purchasing needs.

 Cardholders report multiple issues with customer service, ranging from locked up cards to delays in processing payments.
 Many issues seem centered around the online portal for accessing and scheduling payments.